jayr-o1/recommender-system/README.md

 Skills have the following properties:

--   Name: The skill name (e.g. "Python", "Data Analysis")
+-   Name: The skill name (e.g., "Python", "Data Analysis")
 -   Proficiency: User's proficiency level from 1-100

 ### Fields